Organizations - Configuration and Management of Multi-Tenant Use

 How Organizations work

-Organizations work like containers that allow operators to associate or link sites and profiles to them.
-This enables the segmentation of reporting and statistics within the organization.
-You must first create a site or profile before linking it to the organization.
+Organizations function as containers, allowing operators to associate or link sites and profiles to them.
+This enables the segmentation of reporting and statistics at the organization level.

 How to Create New Organization

 Select the Organizations tab at left side of UI.
 Now select New from right hand side of UI.
-Here save the organization.
+After naming the organization click Save.

 Linking sites and profiles

-Once you have created an organization, you can now link and associate any existing sites or profiles with it.
-First, select the organization you want to manage, and then, in the Manage View, choose the Link button on the lower right under the organization dashboard.
+Once you have created an organization, you can now link and associate any existing sites or profiles to it.
+First, select the organization you want to manage, and then in the Manage View, choose the Link button on the lower right under the organization dashboard.

 Now you will be able to see both currently linked sites as well as unlinked sites.
-Choose the site you want to associate, then click the small arrow to move the site from the unlinked sites column to the linked sites column.
+Choose the site you want to associate and then click the small arrow to move the site to from the unlinked sites column over to the linked sites column.
 A site or profile can only be linked to one organization at a time.
-You will need to unlink the object first in order to switch it to another organization.
-Now, click Save to keep your changes.
+You would need to first unlink the object in order to switch it to another organization.
+Now click save to keep your changes.

 Repeat these same steps to link profiles for roaming clients